Arriva London: Palmers Green (AD)

-Palmers Green operates routes 34, 102, 141, 329, 340 and 675.
+Palmers Green garage operates routes 34, 102, 141, 675 and SL1.

-Opened in July 1912 by the London General Omnibus Company to house their Central London bus fleet operating in competition with the MET trams.
-Just before World War II the allocation at Palmers Green was entirely AEC Regents, whilst afterwards it was allocated AEC Regent III RT, RTL, RTW and SRTs, making Palmers Green the only London Transport garage to be allocated all four standard double deck types, although none could fit in the garage until the roof could be raised by 10 inches, which was completed in 1952 after a process taking 20 weeks.
-The garage was further modernised in 1974 by which time 60 buses were allocated.
+Palmers Green garage was opened in July 1912 by the London General Omnibus Company to house their bus fleet operating in competition in North London with Metropolitan Electric Tramways (MET) trams.
+Following World War II, the allocation at Palmers Green was made up of AEC Regent III RTs, Leyland Titan RTLs and RTWs and SRT class AEC Regent I rebuilds, making Palmers Green the only London Transport garage to be allocated all four standard buses of the London Passenger Transport Board's double deck types, although none could fit in the garage until the roof could be raised by 10 inches, which was completed in 1952 after a process taking 20 weeks.
+The garage was further modernised in 1974, by which time 60 buses were allocated.
 AEC Routemasters arrived in 1969 replacing the RTs, but the RTs lasted there until 1978.

-One man operated buses in the form of AEC Regal VIs began arriving and were followed in time by AEC Swifts, Daimler Fleetlines, and MCW Metrobuses.
-The Routemasters lasted on route 29 until the late 1980s, and in 1994 the allocation was 51, entirely MCW Metrobuses.
-In latter years the allocation has increased slightly and other than Metrobuses, Volvo B10Ms and Alexander ALX400 bodied DAF DB250LFs have been allocated.
+One-person operated buses, in the form of AEC Regal VIs, began arriving at Palmers Green and were followed in time by AEC Swifts, Daimler Fleetlines, and MCW Metrobuses.
+The Routemasters lasted on route 29 until the late 1980s, and in 1994, the allocation was 51, entirely MCW Metrobuses.
+In latter years, the allocation has increased slightly and other than Metrobuses, Volvo B10Ms and Alexander ALX400 bodied DAF DB250LFs have been allocated.

+London's first modern hybrid electric bus, a Wright Pulsar Gemini HEV, was based from Palmers Green, first entered service in March 2007 on route 141.